JaredGill/Data_Science_AirBnB/README.md

 - Several other metrics such as Rsquared and mean absolute error can also be tracked. (https://www.mygreatlearning.com/blog/r-square/#:~:text=R-square%20is%20a%20goodness-of-fit%20measure%20for%20linear%20regression,variable%20on%20a%20convenient%200%20%E2%80%93%20100%25%20scale.)

 ## Classification
-- Classification is similar to regression in that it is also a predictive model, but instead of a continous output it identifies discrete class labels(e.g. categories).
+- Classification is similar to regression in that it is also a predictive model, but instead of a continous output it identifies discrete class labels(in this project 'Categories' was chosen).
 - The models chosen were LogisticRegression, GradientBoostingClassifier, DecisionTreeClassifier, and RandomForestClassifier.
 The optimal model and hyperparameters were found using a similar methodology to the regression models.
 ### Evaluation
 There are several types of evaluation to measure the performance of the classification models.